dylanlavon/DexApp/readme.md

 - HGSS18 missing image.
 - Fix logo squash on Setlist page.
 - Add dynamic tab title on setlist page.
+- Look into dynamic height for cells on sets page.
 - Set up 404 Page so site doesnt crash.
 - Add price tracking on Card Page.
 - Zoom in/out effect for cards on Search / Setlist pages.